 Changes to how much you’ll get

-From 6 April the government is increasing the standard allowance in Universal Credit and the basic element in Working Tax Credit for one year.
-Both will increase by £20 per week on top of planned annual uprating.
-This will apply to all new and existing Universal Credit claimants and to existing Working Tax Credit claimants.
+The government has increased the standard allowance in Universal Credit and the basic element in Working Tax Credit for one year.
+Both have increased by £20 per week on top of planned annual uprating.
+This applies to all new and existing Universal Credit claimants and to existing Working Tax Credit claimants.

-This means that for a single Universal Credit claimant (aged 25 or over), the standard allowance will increase from £317.82 to £409.89 per month.
+This means that for a single Universal Credit claimant (aged 25 or over), the standard allowance has increased from £317.82 to £409.89 per month.

-From April, Local Housing Allowance rates will be increased to the 30th percentile of market rents.
-This will apply to all private renters who are new or existing Universal Credit housing element claimants, and to existing Housing Benefit claimants.
+Local Housing Allowance rates have been increased to the 30th percentile of market rents.
+This applies to all private renters who are new or existing Universal Credit housing element claimants, and to existing Housing Benefit claimants.

 If you’re self-employed